 According to legend, Rock And Roll Circus didn't air because the Rolling Stones felt that they were showed up by The Who.
 Jethro Tull, Taj Mahal, Marianne Faithful, John Lennon, Eric Clapton, and Mitch Mitchell all appeared on Rock And Roll Circus.

-A live version of this song appears on Live At Leeds and the soundtrack for The Kids Are Alright.
+A live version of this song appears on Live At Leeds and on the soundtrack for The Kids Are Alright.

 Suggestion credit: Jon - Sunnyvale, CA, for all above